Saudi King, Crown Prince wish PM Imran Khan early recovery from COVID-19

-The Saudi King and the Crown Prince sent cables to Prime Minister Imran Khan after his infection with the novel coronavirus, the Saudi Press Agency said.
+The Saudi King and the Crown Prince sent cables to Prime Minister Imran Khan after his infection with the novel coronavirus, the Saudi Press Agency said Monday.

+#خادم_الحرمين_الشريفين وسمو #ولي_العهد يبعثان برقيتين لرئيس الوزراء الباكستاني؛ للاطمئنان على صحته إثر إصابته بفيروس كورونا المستجد.#واس pic.twitter.com/AI9TDuBd2P

 The Custodian of the Two Holy Mosques and the Crown Prince wished the Prime Minster “permanent health and wellness, and a speedy recovery,” the SPA said.